Congratulations as you embark on the next step of your educational journey!

 If you received a scholarship that requires attendance at a specific school or for a certain major and you decided on a different school or major, the scholarship will no longer be available to you.
 If you complete the year in which the scholarship was paid, then decide to change your school or major, we will not require repayment.
 However, if you have a renewable scholarship that requires a certain college or major, future payments will not be paid to your school.

 If you received a scholarship that has no requirement for attending a specific school, you need only to notify us about the college you have chosen.
-In most cases, you will send us the fee statement to release your check and that states the name of your college somewhere on the document.
+In most cases, we will see the school you will be attending when you send us the fee statement that releases your scholarship check.
 If it does not, please note the school you are attending.

 Many of our scholarships do not have a requirement to attend a specific school or remain in a certain major.
-If you are unsure, please contact Jo DeMotte, our Scholarship Administrator, at firstname.lastname@example.org or call (937) 497-7800.
+If you are unsure, please contact Juli Smith, our Scholarship Administrator, at email@example.com or call (937) 497-7800.

-If you have not requested that your scholarship check is sent to your college, we ask that you send us an email to Jo DeMotte at email@example.com or call Jo at (937) 497-7800 so we will avoid contacting you regarding the amount held for your schooling.
+If you have not requested that your scholarship check is sent to your college, we ask that you send us an email to Juli Smith at firstname.lastname@example.org or call Juli at (937) 497-7800 so we will avoid contacting you regarding the amount held for your schooling.
 If you quit school after we mailed the scholarship check, your school will likely contact us about returning to us any portion of the scholarship award that is still unused.

 Yes, we have a growing number of scholarships that are available only to students in college or adults wanting to return to the classroom.
 The deadline for many of those scholarships are in May each year, so please review our website and apply online.